rsnpj/notes-site/notes/Year_2/Theory_of_Computation/Algorithms_and_Complexity/Chain_Multiplication.md

 # Applying dynamic programming

-To use dynamic programming, we follow a four step sequence:
+To use dynamic programming, we follow a four-step sequence:

 1. Characterise the structure of an optimal solution